Harvested Deer, Elk, Turkey, Bear, Bobcat and Otter

 Callers must also indicate the animal’s species and sex.
 Deer hunters who take button bucks should check the deer as “male” and then choose “no visible antler” when prompted.

-Next, callers will be asked about the type of equipment used to harvest the animal, whether the land was private or public, and the type of license they have.
-License choices may include: Statewide License, $5 Senior/Disabled License, Landowner, Deer Control Tag, Trapping License, Elk Permit or Out-of-Zone Elk Permit.
+Next, callers will be asked about the type of equipment used to harvest the animal, whether the land was private or public, and the type of license they used.
+License choices may include: Statewide License, Senior/Disabled License, Landowner, Deer Control Tag, Trapping License, Elk Permit or Out-of-Zone Elk Permit.

 Youth under 12, youth who check deer taken during the Free Youth Deer